Medically reviewed by Drugs.com. Last updated on Apr 15, 2022.

-Clostridium difficile associated diarrhea (CDAD) has been reported with nearly all antibacterial agents, including lincomycin, and may range in severity from mild to life-threatening.
-Therefore, lincomycin therapy should be reserved for serious infections where less toxic antimicrobial agents are inappropriate.
-If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C difficile may need to be discontinued.
-Appropriate supportive therapy, such as fluid and electrolyte management, protein supplementation, antibiotic treatment of C difficile, and surgical evaluation should be instituted as clinically indicated .
+Clostridioides difficile associated diarrhea (CDAD) has been reported with use of nearly all antibacterial agents, including lincomycin, and may range in severity from mild diarrhea to fatal colitis.
+Treatment with antibacterial agents alters the normal flora of the colon leading to overgrowth of C. difficile.Because lincomycin therapy has been associated with severe colitis which may end fatally, it should be reserved for serious infections where less toxic antimicrobials agents are inappropriate.
+It should not be used in patients with nonbacterial infections such as most upper respiratory tract infections.C difficile produces toxins A and B which contribute to the development of CDAD.
+Hypertoxin producing strains of C difficile cause increased morbidity and mortality, as these infections can be refractory to antimicrobial therapy and may require colectomy.
+CDAD must be considered in all patients who present with diarrhea following antibiotic use.
+Careful medical history is necessary since CDAD has been reported to occur over two months after the administration of antibacterial agents.If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C difficile may need to be discontinued.
+Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C difficile, and surgical evaluation should be instituted as clinically indicated .

 Commonly used brand name(s)

 Available Dosage Forms:

 Uses for lincomycin

 Lincomycin injection treats bacterial infections.
 It may be also given to patients who have an allergic reaction to penicillin antibiotics.